Social Skills to Accept Change

-- Make a plan for how you’ll handle changes in the future
+• Make a plan for how to handle the changes

 These special education resources for accepting change were authored by Watson Institute’s special education consultant, Andee Morris, M.Ed.